 The art of Ilyayev immerses viewers in a pleasant world of warmth, energy, and light.
 His art is exemplified by swathes of color raised above the canvas, resulting in textured compositions that transform nature into an exciting, joyful, and vibrant force.

-Slava Ilyayev was born on May 11, 1970 in Baku, Azerbaijan (formerly part of the U.S.S.R.).
-Ilyayev began studying art in his hometown in 1991.
-After immigrating to Israel in 1995, he continued his studies at a renowned Israeli art school in Tel Aviv: the Avni Institute of Art & Design.
+Ilyayev was born on May 11, 1970 in Baku, Azerbaijan (formerly part of the U.S.S.R.).
+Ilyayev began studying art in his hometown in 1991, attending the Baku College of Arts.
+After immigrating to Israel in 1995, he continued his studies at the renowned Avni Institute of Art and Design, an art school located in Tel Aviv.

-In 1999, Ilyayev participated in his first major exhibitions, first at the Art and Sculpture Union in Tel Aviv and then at the Safari Gallery in Jerusalem.
-Exhibits soon followed throughout Israel and abroad, as well as shows in the United States.
+In 1999, Ilyayev participated in his first major exhibitions, first at the Art and Sculpture Union in Tel Aviv and the Safrai Fine Art Gallery in Jerusalem.
+More exhibitions followed soon after, and Ilyayev’s artwork received acclaim throughout Israel and the United States.